google/rubik/README.md

 ### Questions or Suggestions?

-Please use the Issues tab, we will respond :)
+Please use the https://github.com/google/rubik/issues tab, we will respond :)